 Fundations Levels 1 and 2- Wilson Language Training Corporation

-Math in the Primary B classroom involves a combination of three important elements: first, experience with a diverse array of manipulatives, math tools, and games; second, active exercises that engage the children’s whole bodies; and third, abundant practice of skills and concepts on paper.
-We believe that children come to understand and naturally enjoy math when they have the opportunity to experience it using real objects.
-In our classroom, first and second graders have access to a variety of objects, from dinosaur counters to math balances and abacuses.
+Math in the Primary B classroom involves a combination of three important elements.
+First, there is experience with a diverse array of manipulatives, math tools, and games.
+Second, active exercises that engage the children’s whole bodies are used.
+Third, there is abundant practice of skills and concepts on paper.
+Second graders have access to a variety of objects, from dinosaur counters to math balances and abacuses.
 They learn math concepts in a fun, engaging way by direct interaction with these materials through teacher-directed jobs and games.
 Confidence in the use of math vocabulary and in the knowledge of math facts is built by lessons with the abacus as well as math games.
 Students also have the opportunity to grow in their understanding of math concepts through active use of their bodies and voices as they learn to skip count.
 Finally, students practice their math skills daily using paper and pencil in appealing, child-friendly activities.

 Right Start Mathematics(levels B and C) – Joan A. Cotter, PhD, Activities for Learning

 Math and Movement – Suzy Koontz

 Mastering the Basic Math Facts in Addition and Subtraction- O’Connell and SanGiovanni

 Social studies and science topics are taught hand in hand in our classroom with a unique unit study approach.
 The two-year cycle of study consists of a year of “world exploration” followed by a year of “time travel.”